RaymndH/SimAnn/README.md

 ![SAdiagram](https://github.com/user-attachments/assets/4c4fb895-bc55-4ce5-8b30-8b887706a060)
 .

-A color change which changes the energy from 0 to +1.
+Example of a graph with 4 nodes, and 3 colors.
+Changing the color of the third node from green to red changes the energy of the system from 0 to +1.
 This change will be accepted with a probability of exp(-1/T).